 However, it is not our brothers that are the most vulnerable.
 Unfortunately, in our broken world, women and children are a marginalized population.
 For no other reason other than she’s a girl, or a child, she is an extremely susceptible target for injustice.
 This is especially true in less-developed countries without legal protection for the poor, or with active institutional oppression of certain people groups.
 Injustice runs rampant into the very core of the issue of poverty itself.
 Who will take a stand for the one who can’t take a stand for herself just because of the body or the country she was born into?

 Why?
 Because we believe we’re called to.

 The Young Women’s Curriculum that we teach alongside our water purification systems is called “Clothed with Strength and Dignity,” inspired by Proverbs 31.
-Right before this well-known description of a hard-working woman, the writer is told to:
+Right before this well-known description of a hard-working woman, the speaker says: